FAQs last updated February 8, 2017.

 The Seattle 2035 Comprehensive Plan update includes a proposed expansion of our Urban Village boundaries.
 The expansion boundary was drawn to include the area within a 10-minute walk of light rail or frequent transit station (In Crown Hill – the bus) about 1/2-mile.

 The draft rezoning map shows borders for the urban village that extend as far as 21st Ave NW to 8th Ave NW along the East/West axis in some places and from 77th Ave NW all the way to 95th Ave NW.
 Not all properties within the boundaries are slated for rezoning.
-By looking at the map, you can see that rezones the boundary along 8th Ave NW only extends for roughly a block either way, for example.

 What is HALA ?